nagggyung/TIL-/Web/WEB_developer_bootcamp/The Internet.md

 - The Internet is the infrastructure that carries things like Email, The web, File sharing, Online gaming, Streaming services (To summarize, the Internet is a global network of networks, just tons and tons of different devices that are able to communicate in the Internet's really the infrastructure that makes it all possible)
-- So, The Internet ?
+- So The Internet ?
 Global network of interconnected computers that communicate via TCP/IP network of networks

 ### The Web ?
 - The Word Wide Web is an information system where documents and others resources are available over the Internet